Maclay Freshman Academy

 Maclay School offers unique experiences throughout the year.
 Some are learning opportunities and class bonding, while some are just plain fun!

-College Counseling: Each freshman student will have the support of an academic advisor who will help with course selection, academic support, and exploration into colleges and universities that he or she want to.
+College Counseling: Each freshman student will have the support of an academic advisor who will help with course selection, academic support, and exploration into colleges and universities that he or she wants to.

-Freshman Challenge: The Freshman Challenge is in October.
+Freshman Challenge: The Freshman Challenge is an overnight trip September 17-18.
 It is a great trip for students to bond and have fun.
 Teamwork, games, and problem solving are entertaining ways that this trip makes one of the most memorable in the students’ high school career.

 The Freshman Academy provides each student with individualized academic assistance by utilizing a “team” approach to instruction and guidance.
 Each freshman teacher and freshman advisor will work as a team to monitor and identify the strengths, weakness, and needs of each student.
 We are here to see that all freshmen are given support, guidance, and encouragement to be successful.